saltstack/salt/HACKING.md

 ### Documentation

 Salt uses both docstrings, as well as normal reStructuredText files in the `salt/doc` folder for documentation.
-To build the docs and view them in your browser, simply run:
+Since we use nox, you can build your docs and view them in your browser with this one-liner:

-    cd doc; make html; cd _build/html; python -m http.server
+    python -m nox -e 'docs-html(compress=False, clean=False)'; cd doc/_build/html; python -m webbrowser http://localhost:8000/contents.html; python -m http.server

 The first time this will take a while because there are a *lot* of modules.
 Maybe you should go grab some dessert if you already finished that sandwich.
-But once Sphinx is done building the docs you can go to http://localhost:8000/contents.html and view the docs as they exist.
+But once Sphinx is done building the docs, python should launch your default browser with the URL http://localhost:8000/contents.html.
+Now you can navigate to your docs and ensure your changes exist.
 If you make changes, you can simply run this:

-    cd -; make html; cd _build/html; python -m http.server
+    cd -; python -m nox -e 'docs-html(compress=False, clean=False)'; cd doc/_build/html; python -m http.server

-And get your updated docs.
+And then refresh your browser to get your updated docs.
+This one should be quite a bit faster since Sphinx won't need to rebuild everything.

 If your change is a doc-only change, you can go ahead and commit/push your code and open a PR.
 Otherwise you'll want to write some tests and code.